 The goal of a data market mechanism is to incentivize agents to collect and truthfully report data.
 If not carefully designed, the mechanism may incentivize agents to fabricate data to earn payments without incurring collection costs, undermining market integrity and deterring buyers.
-To address this, we propose Algorithm~\ref{alg:a-data-marketplace} (see Appendix~\ref{app:designing-a-data-marketplace}), using Algorithm~\ref{alg:general-cvms}, which—unlike~\citet{chen2025incentivizingtruthfuldatacontributions}—does not assume Gaussianity.
+To address this, we propose Algorithm~\ref{alg:a-data-marketplace} (see Appendix~\ref{app:designing-a-data-marketplace}), using Algorithm~\ref{alg:general-cvms}, which—unlike~\citet{chen2025incentivizing}—does not assume Gaussianity.
 Proposition~\ref{prop:designing-a-data-marketplace} shows that, under a market feasibility condition, the mechanism is incentive compatible for agents and individually rational for buyers.

-\paragraph{3.
-Federated learning.} The third problem is a simple federated learning setting, similar to~\citet{karimireddy2022mechanisms}, where agents share data to improve personalized models.
+\parahead{3.
+Federated learning} The third problem is a simple federated learning setting, similar to~\citet{karimireddy2022mechanisms}, where agents share data to improve personalized models.
 Unlike their work, which assumes agents truthfully report collected data, we allow strategic misreporting.

 Each of $\numagents$ agents, possess a dataset \( \initdatai = \{ \initdataiijj{i}{1}, \ldots, \initdataiijj{i}{\nni} \} \) of points drawn i.i.d. in a Bayesian model, and have a valuation function $\fedvali: \NN \to \RR$ (increasing), quantifying the value of using a given amount of data for their machine learning task.
 Acting alone, an agent's utility is simply $\fedvali(|\initdatai|)$.
-When participating, the federated learning mechanism delopys a subset of the total data submitted, $\cleandatai$, for agent $i$'s task based on the quality of their submission $\subfunci(\initdatai)$, resulting in a valuation of $\fedvali(\abr{\cleandatai})$.
+When participating, the federated learning mechanism delopys a subset of the others' data submitted, $\cleandatai$, for agent $i$'s task based on the quality of their submission $\subfunci(\initdatai)$.
+This result in a valuation of $\fedvali(\abr{\cleandatai})$ when the others are truthful.
 Thus, an agent's utility when participating is defined as $\fedutili = \EE[\fedvali(\abr{\cleandatai})]$.
-We propose Algorithm~\ref{alg:federated-learning} (see Appendix~\ref{app:federated-learning}), using Algorithm~\ref{alg:general-cvms}, which does not assume truthful reporting.
-Proposition~\ref{prop:federated-learning} shows it is truthful and individually rational, even with strategic agents.
+We propose Algorithm~\ref{alg:federated-learning} (see Appendix~\ref{app:federated-learning}), based on Algorithm~\ref{alg:general-cvms}, which does not assume truthful reporting.
+Proposition~\ref{prop:federated-learning} shows it is truthful and individually rational.